 Student Health Services can provide information about alternative health insurance plans for students who do not have insurance coverage or coverage that is inadequate to meet their needs while enrolled.
 All students must be covered by adequate health insurance because unexpected serious illness or injury can have a great impact on college financial plans.
-If students lack sufficient coverage, University fees cover on-campus health services.
+University fees cover on-campus health services.
 Care by community providers such as laboratory, x-ray, private physicians or specialists, hospital emergency department visits, or hospital admission are subject to insurance coverage or private payment.